ayamir/bspwm-dotfiles/README.md

 **Wallpaper**: feh

-**Font**: Droid Sans Mono Nerd Font:size=13 (nerd-fonts-complete ttf-font-awesome noto-fonts-complete powerline-fonts needed)
+**Font**: Droid Sans Mono Nerd Font:size=13 (noto-fonts-complete powerline-fonts needed)

+If you use the draula theme, in order to display the icon font, you should install **nerd-fonts-complete**

+If you use the nord theme, in order to display the icon font, you should install **ttf-font-awesome** and **otf-font-awesome**

 **Shell**: zsh(with oh-my-zsh)